dod-advana/gamechanger-ml/gamechangerml/src/entity/README.md

         --train-split 0.80
     ```
    This will create three files, `train.txt.tmp`, `dev.txt.tmp`, and `val.txt.tmp` (.80, .10, .10).
-   Just prior to training the NER model, these files will pass through `preprocess.py` to creating the required
+   Just prior to training the NER model, these files will pass through `preprocess.py` creating the required
    input files `train.txt`, `dev.txt`, and `val.txt`.
 Note: `--n-samples 0` means to use all sentences.